 Being a bit more sensitive and caring is also about asking more questions, caring about the answers or what is yet to be found.
 There should not be too many questions either, as that may seem controlling.
 Blocks to good communication-skills are very often: orders, commanding and directing people, arguing with them, disagreeing, judging, criticizing, withdrawing from the communication, humoring and sometimes even changing the subject.
 Very often blocks to good communication is about not having enough sensitivity-skills.

 You need to know how people feel and what motivates them.
 You need to build and establish trust to get lasting engagement.
 Sensitivity will bring you value.
+Motivational communication is about opening up people!
 Call people up and show that you care, stop to listen, avoid hasty assumptions based on your own perspectives, needs and demands, and create meaningful deeper conversations with people.
 Listen to show affection.

-Insensitive and dominant people often just assume that they understand, taking their “wisdom and others for granted”, not being open to dialogue and reflections that matter to people.
+Insensitive people often just assume that they understand, taking their “wisdom and others for granted”, not being open to dialogue and reflections that matter to people.
+All the stuff that makes people connecting to each other.
 Often this is connected to stress, and it creates stressful communication and hasty assumptions.
 Stressful communication often leads to all kinds of problems: people don’t get the information they need to get the job done, you misjudge people or don’t have the information you need to make it right from the beginning.
 You’re not bothering to take the time to clear out misunderstandings, and you end up with illusions, dissapointment and frustrations during the day.

 A reality check in conversations and communication can give you more motivational work-conditions, clarity in your communication with others, and bring you better relationships and less stress.
 Show that you actually try to understand others and that you really care.
 Understanding others is always about doing your best.